jacymarmaduke/jacymarmaduke.github.io/index.md

 Results: [Investigation published in USA Today](https://eu.usatoday.com/in-depth/news/nation/2021/11/22/us-forest-service-water-management-limited-oversight-diversions/8717970002/)

-•	Hunted down public records and combined extensive data wrangling with insights from dozens of experts to produce this interactive investigation of unmitigated water use on public lands amid a water crisis, weaving a narrative from the foundation of an unwieldy and opaque dataset.

-• Interactive data visualizations convey the scope of the problem in a style that connects with both general and specialized viewers, with opportunities to dive deeper into the details through maps, charts and a virtual flight along a drought-stricken river.
+For this data journalism project, I used hard-won public records, expert interviews and extensive Excel data wrangling to create an interactive investigation of unmitigated water use on public lands amid a water crisis.
+The project's interactive data visualizations connect with both general and specialized viewers, offering opportunities to dive deeper through maps, charts and a virtual flight along a drought-stricken river.
+Mapping the water use and climate change data were especially important steps in conveying the scope of the problem.
+This project showcases my ability to find the story in complex datasets and show the viewer why the findings are important, a crucial skill for both journalism and data analysis.

-• This project showcases the affinity for data that led me from journalism to data analysis.
-My natural curiosity and penchant for details served me well in journalism and shape the way I carry out data analysis.

 ---